New Life for Retired Planes

 Home Sweet Airplane-Home

-The converted plane/home has a living room, master bedroom, bathroom, small office space and a sleeping area for his kids.
+Axline’s “Project Freedom” includes the 60-foot body of a McDonnell Douglas MD-80 which he converted into a three-bedroom home.
+The plane/home has a living room, master bedroom, bathroom, small office space and a sleeping area for his kids.
 It also has amenities such as flooring, a water well and sewer system and waterproof electrical wiring.

-With its wings completely removed and body joined to a planning boat hull, this late ‘30’s Boeing B-307 Stratoliner has been transformed into one extraordinary houseboat.
-Once owned by Howard Hughes, the Flying Penthouse was later deemed un-flyable due to damage suffered in a hurricane.
+With its wings completely removed and body joined to a planing boat hull, a once famous Boeing 307 Stratoliner has been transformed into one extraordinary houseboat.
+Originally owned by Howard Hughes and named “The Flying Penthouse,” the aircraft at one time featured a corner bar, spacious lounge, bunk beds, and a sizeable bathroom.

 One Sweet Café

-Flying remarkably low to State Highway 1 in Mangaweka, New Zealand, is a retired Douglas DC-3, cleverly disguised as a Cookie Time Café.
+Seen flying remarkably low to State Highway 1 in Mangaweka, New Zealand, was a retired Douglas DC-3, cleverly disguised as a Cookie Time Café.

 Originally built in the US between 1935 and 1946, this fixed wing, propeller-driven aircraft proved to be invaluable during WWII.
 Of the 10,655 DC-3’s manufactured during this time, this lucky aircraft found new life in 1986 as a local landmark sitting high on stilts, serving the most popular cookies in the area.